 There's a distinction between economic damages and noneconomic damages.
 Economic damages include things like medical expenses and lost wages that are fairly easily quantifiable, while non-economic damages are monetary awards for emotional distress, pain and suffering, loss of the enjoyment of life, and other intangible damages related to the accident, which might heavily rely on evaluating the effects of the plaintiff’s or claimant’s emotional damages.

 If a car accident victim needs to seek mental health therapy or take medication for PTSD or another mental health condition related to the accident, these expenses can be covered in a personal injury lawsuit as economic damages.
 But it’s important to consider future expenses as well as those already incurred.
 Mental health professionals may offer insight on how long treatment will last so the parties can determine a fair amount for damages.

 Proving the Damages

 Claimants and plaintiffs pursuing car accident claims must prove causation, i.e., that the accident led to the damages.
 The accident victim might provide testimony about certain emotional damages, for example.
 Accident victims can also keep a journal of their emotions and feelings after the accident to use as evidence as well as a way to cope.
 In many cases, medical records from mental health professionals and other professionals can establish the condition arose from the accident.

-Those experiencing emotional distress and other mental health conditions after an accident should consult with a qualified car accident attorney to discuss how to quantify such damages when pursuing compensation.
+We know its hard to take the next step after experiencing emotional distress and other mental health conditions after an accident but you should consult with a qualified car accident attorney to discuss how to quantify such damages when pursuing compensation.
 Walker, Billingsley & Bair helps accident victims in Des Moines and nearby communities pursue fair compensation that accounts for all of their damages.
-Contact our offices at 888-435-9886 to set up your free initial consultation.
+Contact our offices at (888) 435-9886 to set up your free initial consultation.